-The Sub-Committee must give its reasons for its decision to take any of these steps.
+1 T The Licensing Sub-Committee must consider this application in accordance with Section 4 of the Licensing Act 2003, which requires that licensing functions must be carried out with a view to promoting the four licensing objectives.
+The Licensing Authority must also have regard to its own licensing policy and the Secretary of State's guidance, but may depart from both if it has good reason to do so.
+Those reasons should be stated.
+The Act requires (Section 35) that in dealing with a variation to a premises licence application, the committee takes any of the following steps which are appropriate for the promotion of the licensing objectives: (i) modify the conditions of the licence; ii) to reject the whole or part of the application; The Sub-Committee must give its reasons for its decision to take any of these steps.
 Similarly, if the application is rejected, the Sub-Committee must give its reasons.
 The applicant or any person who has made relevant representations has the right to appeal a decision made by the Licensing Sub-Committee to the Magistrates' Court by virtue of Section 181 and Schedule 5 of Licensing Act 2003.
 On appeal, the Magistrates' Court may: a) dismiss the appeal; b) substitute for the decision appeal against another decision which could have been made by the Licensing authority; c) remit the case to the Licensing Authority to dispose of it in accordance with the direction of the court.
 Financial N There are no direct financial implications to the Council from this Report.
 However, should a decision be challenged this could result in the Council facing an appeal to the Magistrates Court with the risk of costs being awarded against the Council.
-Risk Υ The Licensing Authority must follow strict legislation in accordance with the Licensing Act 2003 and adhere to the statutory instruments contained with the Act.
-All decisions must be taken in consideration of the four licensing objectives (section 2.9).
+Risk Y The Licensing Authority must follow strict legislation in accordance with the Licensing Act 2003 and adhere to the statutory instruments contained with the Act.
+All decisions must be taken in consideration of the four licensing objectives (section 2.21).
 These objectives are in place to give protection to the public from the potential negative impacts caused by licensed premises.

-Decisions may be appealed (see financial and legal/governance sections above).
-Comprehensive Impact Assessment Implications Equality and Diversity Compliance with the Human Rights Act 1998 - Article 6: right to a fair trial.
+Comprehensive Im Decisions may be appealed (see financial and legal/governance sections above). ct Assessment Implications Equality and Diversity Compliance with the Human Rights Act 1998 - Article 6: right to a fair trial.
 Safeguarding All decisions must take into consideration the 'protection of children from harm' licensing objective.
-Community Section 17 Crime and Disorder Act 1998 applies.
-Safety, Crime Decisions made must relate to the four licensing and Disorder objectives as detailed in section 2.3 of this report.
-Health, Safety All decisions must take into consideration the four and Wellbeing licensing objectives, including 'public safety' and 'protection of children from harm'.
-Other implications แบบแดนเอกร
+Community Safety, Crime and Disorder Section 17 Crime and Disorder Act 1998 applies.
+Decisions made must relate to the four licensing objectives as detailed in section 2.3 of this report.
+Health, Safety and Wellbeing All decisions must take into consideration the four licensing objectives, including 'public safety' and 'protection of children from harm'.
+Other implications